 Berlin.
 It’s in Berlin.

 No, it’s not in Berlin!
 In fact, it’s in Munich, specifically, Munich’s Maxvorstadt district.
-It’s halfway between Königsplatz and Karolinenplatz, just down the street from Odeonsplatz and that will all make a lot more sense when you get there I promise.
+It’s halfway between Königsplatz and Karolinenplatz, just down the street from Odeonsplatz.
+That will all make a lot more sense when you get there I promise.
 You know what, here’s a map:

 It’s pretty centrally located within the city of Munich and walkable to and from just about everywhere else you’ll go during your visit.
 For instance: